BUYER READINESS

 A lead clears every BANT criterion.
 Budget confirmed.
 Authority confirmed.
 Need confirmed.
 Timeline confirmed.
 A quarter of those deals slip into no-decision anyway.
 The buyer said yes to all four.
 The deal stalled regardless.
 Not because BANT failed.
 Because BANT was never designed to measure whether the buyer can complete the decision once the cycle is underway.

 Most B2B revenue problems get solved at the seller level.
 DecisionScope exists because the real bottleneck is on the buyer side, and BANT was never built to see it.
+The pillar lives at /buyer-readiness.
+Sibling head-to-heads: vs MEDDIC, vs Challenger, vs SPIN.

 What BANT Measures (and What It Doesn't)

-Here is the design constraint.
 BANT takes the buyer's four answers as ground truth.
 A yes on all four means the lead advances.
-There is no field in BANT for whether those four yeses are durable, whether they survive contact with the buyer's own internal review, whether the buyer who said "yes, Q3" can actually deliver Q3.
-BANT screens the conditions a buyer can articulate on a first call.
-It does not diagnose whether the buyer can complete the decision.
-That is not a flaw in BANT.
-It is the edge of what a screening filter was ever designed to measure.
+There is no field in BANT for whether those four yeses are durable, whether they survive contact with the buyer's own internal review, whether the buyer who said “yes, Q3” can actually deliver Q3.

 Where They Overlap, Where They Diverge